ThirtySomething/Weatherstation/Build.md

 ## Build the project

 * The complete code can be build on any Windows system.
-There is a cross compile possible and everything is prepared in the <code>buildscript.bat</code> script.
+There is a cross compile possible and everything is prepared in the `buildscript.bat` script.
 Possible options for the build script are
-  * <code>linux-arm</code>
+  * `linux-arm`
-  * <code>linux-x64</code>
+  * `linux-x64`
-  * <code>win-x64</code>
+  * `win-x64`

 * The build process will build the client as well as the server and all available plugins for the given destination/architecture.

 * Compile the code for the desired destination(s).

-* After the build process is finished, copy the folder <code>./build/linux-arm/</code> to your Raspi.
+* After the build process is finished, copy the folder `./build/linux-arm/` to your Raspi.

-* For the server you need to remove the following plugins from the <code>Plugins</code> folder:
+* For the server you need to remove the following plugins from the `Plugins` folder:
-  * <code>Lcd.dll</code> - Remove this because on the server you usually don't have the Tinkerforge display of the weather station.
+  * `Lcd.dll` - Remove this because on the server you usually don't have the Tinkerforge display of the weather station.
-  * <code>MQTT.dll</code> - Remove this unless you want to re-publish the data to another broker/topic.
-Don't remove <code>M2Mqtt.dll</code> because it's used by the server to deal with MQTT.
+  * `MQTT.dll` - Remove this unless you want to re-publish the data to another broker/topic.
+Don't remove `M2Mqtt.dll` because it's used by the server to deal with MQTT.

 ## First run